 Electronic signatures modify as accurate for your district i.e. “may not” or “shall not” be used on District records requiring execution by a third party.

-This policy may be modified, rescinded, or replaced at any time by the Superintendent.
+The Board may modify, rescind, or replace this policy at any time.

 Electronic signatures cannot be applied using another employee’s name.
 Records signed on behalf of the Superintendent or designee shall use their own electronic signature.